 ‘imail comms’ Awarded Spot in the RM6280 Framework, Underpinning its position as a Leading Customer Communications Technology Provider

-Coventry, United Kingdom, Dec.
-12, 2023 (GLOBE NEWSWIRE) -- imail comms, a pioneer in Hybrid Mail and Customer Communication Management, is pleased to announce its inclusion as a supplier in the RM6280 framework, following its recent G-Cloud 13 framework accreditation.
+Coventry, United Kingdom – imail comms, a pioneer in Hybrid Mail and Customer Communication Management, is pleased to announce its inclusion as a supplier in the RM6280 framework, following its recent G-Cloud 13 framework accreditation.

 This recognition is a testament to the company’s commitment to delivering unparalleled solutions that drive cost-efficiency, quality, and security for the public sector.